Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: Related Work

 \section{Related Work}

-Several systems for generating emotion arcs have been proposed; most commonly for creating emotion arcs \sm{from literary works or social media content.} \sm{\citet{alm} were the first to automatically classify sentences from literary works for emotions using a machine learning paradigm.} \citet{mohammad-2011-upon} was the first to create emotion arcs and analyze the flow of emotions across the narrative in various novels and books using emotion lexicons. \citet{kim-etal-2017-investigating} built on this work by creating emotion arcs to determine emotion information for various genres using the NRC Emotion Lexicon. \sm{\citet{emotionarcs} and \citet{movies} clustered emotion arcs and found evidence for six prototypical arc shapes in stories.} \citet{moviedialogues} analyzed emotion arcs for individual characters (instead of the whole narrative) in movie dialogues. \sm{Emotion arcs of literary works have been used to better understand plot and character development \citep{emotionarcs,kim-etal-2017-investigating,moviedialogues}; and also for practical applications such as assisting writers develop and improve their stories \citep{writenovels,somasundaran-etal-2020-emotion}.} However, there is surprisingly little work on arc evaluation.
-A key reason for this is that it is hard to determine the true emotion arc of a story from data annotation.
-It is hard for people to read a large amount of text, say from a novel, and produce an emotion arc for it. \sm{One attempt to evaluate aspects of an emotion arc can be seen in \citet{Bhyravajjula2022MARCUSAE}.
-They asked one volunteer to read mini-segments of a \textit{`The Lord of the Rings'} novel to determine whether the protagonist's circumstance undergoes a positive or negative shift.
-They then determined the extent to which the automatic method captured the same shifts. }
+Emotion arcs have commonly been created from literary works and social media content. \citet{alm} were the first to automatically classify sentences from literary works for emotions using a machine learning paradigm. \citet{mohammad-2011-upon} was the first to create emotion arcs and analyse the flow of emotions across the narrative in various novels and books using emotion lexicons. \citet{kim-etal-2017-investigating} built on this work by creating emotion arcs to determine emotion information for various genres using the NRC Emotion Lexicon \cite{Mohammad13}.\footnote{\url{http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm}} \citet{emotionarcs} and \citet{movies} clustered emotion arcs and found evidence for six prototypical arc shapes in stories. \citet{moviedialogues} analysed emotion arcs for individual characters (instead of the whole narrative) in movie dialogues.
+Emotion arcs of literary works have been used to better understand plot and character development \cite{emotionarcs,kim-etal-2017-investigating,moviedialogues}; and also for assisting writers develop and improve stories \cite{writenovels,somasundaran-etal-2020-emotion}.

-Emotion arcs commonly employed in commerce and social media research are fundamentally different from the arcs in novels.
-There, one is often interested in the arcs associated with posts that mention a pre-chosen product, such as a certain brand of cellphone \citep{cellphone}, government policy \citep{policy}, a person \citep{socialmedia}, or entity such as Uber \citep{Seidl2020ThePO}.
-Here, the different instances are not part of a coherent narrative.
-Thus, while it would be difficult to find a literary theorist who would agree that the true emotion arc of a novel is simply the average of the emotions of the constituent sentences, it is arguably more persuasive to consider the gold emotion arcs to be simply the average of the emotion scores of all the tweets pertaining to the time steps.
-For example, the average human-annotated emotion scores of the iPhone tweets posted every day.